andmos/SpeedReader/README.md

 - Stream pure text-files
 - Fixed wordspeed

 This is an Android Studio project.
-To try it out, set ut an Google Wear emulator, clone and run.
+To try it out, set up an Android Wear emulator, clone and run.